sjwilli6/Project1-API/Project1-API.md

   - <a href="#creating-plots-for-data"
     id="toc-creating-plots-for-data">Creating Plots for Data</a>

+# Intro

+I enjoy the stock market and the unpredictability that comes with it.
+I have chosen to take a deeper dive into the [Financial Data API](https://polygon.io/docs/stocks).
+Some specific details that come to mind are the daily high and lows of each stock.
+I also wanted to look at the volume and transactions to see which stocks have the most interaction among the public.

 # Packages Used for Financial Data

 Here is a list of packages I will be using to help me create functions